 MOD MEX/20/8

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant ITU-T Recommendations.

 Reasons: The Administration of Mexico considers it appropriate to systematically replace "CCITT" by "ITU-T", and therefore supports proposal IAP 17.